plotly/plotly.py/contributing.md

 create a branch named `release_X.Y.Z`.
 This branch will become the final version

-#### Bump to release candidate version
-Next increment the version of `plotly.py` to `X.Y.Zrc1`, and the version of `plotlywidget` to `A.B.C-rc.1`.
-In both cases `rc` is the semantic versioning code for Release Candidate.
-The number 1 means that this is the first release candidate, this number can be incremented if we need to publish multiple release candidates.
-Note that the `npm` suffix is `-rc.1` and the PyPI suffix is `rc1`.

- - `plotly/version.py`:
-   + Update `__version__` to `X.Y.Zrc1`
-   + Update `__frontend_version__` to `^A.B.C-rc.1` (Note the `^` prefix)
- - `js/package.json`
-   + Update `"version"` to `A.B.C-rc.1`

-Publishing `plotly.py` and `plotlywidget` as release candidates allows us to go through the publication process, and test that the installed packages work properly before general users will get them by default.
-It also gives us the opportunity to ask specific users to test that their bug reports are in fact resolved before we pull the trigger on the official release.

 #### Finalize changelog
 Review the contents of `CHANGELOG.md`.
 We try to follow the [keepachangelog](https://keepachangelog.com/en/1.0.0/) guidelines.
 Make sure